MoodyBones/JavaScript-Studies/functional-programming/FM-Anjana-Vakil/README.md

 - send/receive messages
 - enscapulation, they can change those value overtime(state),
 - they keep to themselves, but can talk to another by passing messaging,
-- e.g. calling methods on other oject in the program
+- e.g. calling methods on other object in the program
 - message passing lifestyle made up by little cellular objects (encapsulated units), and they behave by interacting with each other through messages
 - [check out Anjana talk on YouTube](https://youtu.be/TbP2B1ijWr8)